 Next man up is a term often used in sports when key personnel go down, and it would be nice to think that is the way things work in the business world as well.

-Unfortunately, there are times when it is impossible for someone else to fill the shoes of a key person in a business.
+Unfortunately, there are times when someone else can’t fill the shoes of a key person in a business.
 For this reason, key person insurance was created.

 If something unexpected were to occur to a key person of your business, such as a death or critical illness, the business now has options to help it remain afloat while a replacement is found.
 This insurance can often be the difference in the company being able to stay in business or having to close its doors.